arjun-natarajan99/cs124/docs/design.md

 <img src="images/EditListName.png" alt="drawing" width="300"/>

+[Click here](https://youtu.be/KlwYgEHD32k) to view the demostration of our app using the screen reader.

+[Click here](https://youtu.be/Bq7MhzmsT9s) to view the demostration of our app using only the keyboard.

 ## Challenges
 We had a few challenges this week with responsive design and meaningful user interface.
 Because we added lost of functionality (a main page with all of the list names, new buttons for navigation, a new toggle button, etc.) this week, we needed to make sure that all of the extra graphics fit within screens of different sizes.
 This took some time, but we decided to use a combination of flex boxes, alignment commands, and media queries to ensure that our application was usable for the different sizes.